echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 ### Preview this project (Deployed in Heroku)

-This is a preview version of this project, it might contain errors or out-dated Please use python to run this project locally to see the web site.
+This is a **preview version** of this project, it might contain errors or out-dated Please use python to run this project locally to see the website.

 [http://comp3019j-web-dev.herokuapp.com/](http://comp3019j-web-dev.herokuapp.com/)